harshad810/svm-for-iris-data-set/README.md

 # svm-for-iris-data-set
-support vector machine -ML algorithum for iris dataset
+it's a little data analysis done one very famous dataset IRIS.
+Support vector machine algorithm has been used for the prediction.